ktk-2005/Feedbacker-Forum/README.md

 #### Dashboard

 The dashboard view is for developers to add, remove and manage instances.
-After creating an instance the developer recieves a link that can be shared, so that people easily can view the instance and give feedback.
+After creating an instance the developer recieves a simple link that can be shared, so that people easily can view the instance and give feedback.

 ![Dashboard view](docs/images/deployment.png)